 Why it's done

 - Spinal weakness or instability.
-Your spine may become unstable if there's abnormal or excessive motion between two vertebrae.
+Too much motion between two spinal bones can make the spine unstable.
 This is a common side effect of severe arthritis in the spine.
-Spinal fusion can be used to restore spinal stability in such cases.
+Spinal fusion can make the spine more stable.

-- Herniated disk.
-Spinal fusion may be used to stabilize the spine after removal of a damaged (herniated) disk.
+- Damaged disk.
+Spinal fusion might be used to stabilize the spine after a damaged disk is removed.

 How you prepare